 So much has gone on this past week, I don’t even know where to begin!
 First off, we are in the midst of what can only be called an uprising—we’ve been participating in some serious, serious protest this past week.
 I know everyone else has been putting out updates so I’ll try to focus on what I believe hasn’t been written about.

 First, on January 1st, New Year’s Day, approximately 21 people initiated a Hunger Strike.
-It’s interesting to note that many of the 21 people were on [disciplinary] Level I. I participated for 3 days to show Solidarity.
+It’s interesting to note that many of the 21 people are on Level 1 (non-disciplinary status).
+I participated for 3 days to show Solidarity.
 I 100% support the Hunger Strike in every way.
 However, I can’t emaciate myself to the point where I can’t defend myself against attacks by staff members (See August 22, 2006, Use of Force tape which is up on my website).

 Early Morning January 5th, approx. 3:30 AM